Hi, I'm Chelsea--owner and teacher at 'Music with Chelsea'.

 Why did you choose to teach piano?

+I loved music from a very young age--my parents have memories of me singing myself to sleep in my crib!
+I began taking piano lessons in elementary school, and continued them through my college years.
 I first started teaching piano when I was 14 years old, and I've been teaching ever since!
 I love the opportunity to invest in my students lives--both musically and relationally, instilling a love for music and a confidence in performing and sharing their skills.
 My goal is to create an exciting and engaging atmosphere for students to learn--which means I adapt according to my students needs.

 The language of music is such a great one--there are so many studies that show how learning music benefits the brain development of both children and adults.